SPINLab/gi-minor-python-course-2019/3_TwitterAPI/README.md

 ## Setting up a Twitter (Dev) account

-1. Create Twitter account (if you do not already have one).
+1. Create Twitter account (if you do not already have one) and log in.

-2. Join dev.twitter.com.
+2. Go to https://developer.twitter.com and click `apply` in the top right corner.

+3. Verify your phone number.

+4. When asked for application text, you can use the following text we prepared:

+> As a student Geographic Information Science/ Systems I want to research the possibilities and opportunities to integrate twitter data in my spatial analysis framework.
+I am interested in spatial patterns and correlations.I aim to combine people's opinions with other spatial recourses like income, distance to nature, heritage and jobs.

+5. Verify your email.

-3. Create an app (`My Apps` -> `Create New App`).
+6. Create an app (`Create new app` -> `Create app`).

-4. Fill in the fields (Any name, any description, any website (whatever you want, can be gibberish)).
+7. Fill in the fields.
+App name, description, and website can be whatever you want (can be gibberish).
+The Call URLs etc can be ignored and left empty.
+In the app usage field you can enter the following text:

+> For educational and research purposes in the context of the Dutch national minor in Geographic Information Science.

-5. Go to `Permissions` tab and change access to `Read, Write and Access Direct Messages` and update the settings.
+8. Go to `Permissions` tab, press edit, and change access to `Read, Write and Access Direct Messages` and update the settings.

-6. Go to `Keys and Access Tokens` tab & copy `consumer key` and `consumer secret` to a text file.
+9. Go to `Keys & Tokens` tab and under `Consumer API keys` copy `API key` and `API secret` to a text file.

-7. Create access tokens & copy `access token` and `access token secret` to a text file.
+10. Press `Create` to create access tokens & copy `access token` and `access token secret` to a text file.

 ## Gain API access in python